 While this movie doesn’t rely on jump scares to keep things exciting, you should still expect to feel horror and dread deep in your soul at times.
 Consider yourself warned… and make sure you check out Seire.

 Seire screened at Fantasia 2022, which is where we watched it.
-This review will be updated with news on a wider release when we know more.
+It will be released on DVD on August 15, 2023.

 Director: Park Kang